DelphinusLab/continuation-batcher/README.md

 # This is a standalone proof compress & batch tool for zkWASM guest and host circuits.

+## Motivation

+Delphinus-zkWASM supports a restricted continuation protocol by providing the context read(write) host APIs so that the execution of a large trace can be splitted into multiple code traces and the following trace can access the previous stack and memory.
+The whole process works similar to a context store/restore in a standard operation system.

+The basic idea is to put context in a specific column so that in the proof the commitment of that column is stored in the proof transcript.
+When the batcher batchs a continuation flow of proofs, it checks that the input context commitment is equal to the output context commitment of the previous context.

 ## Descript proof for a specific target through ProofLoadInfo

 ```